sinabaghal/sinabaghal.github.io/_pages/pasur.md

 Notice that the linkage tensor is used to propagate back the utilities computed for each full game tree during the CFR algorithm.
 Since CFR is trained on the full game tree, we need to pass back the calculated utilities from the root level of each round to the terminal level of the preceding round.

+### Action Tensor

-In the next few paragraphs, I explain how the action tensor is constructed.
+Next, I explain how the action tensor is constructed.
 Note that the inherited score is not important when computing actions at each game tensor node.
-The action tensor has shape _M' × 2 × m_, where _M'_ is the number of nodes in the next layer of the game tree.
+The action tensor has shape `M' × 2 × m`, where `M'` is the number of nodes in the next layer of the game tree.
 The first row encodes the hand cards used in each action, and the second row encodes the pool cards used.

 <p align="center">